okfde/okfn.de/content/_index.en.md

 ---
-title: OKF DE
+title: OKFDE
-blurb: We promote open knowledge and show the democratic potential of technology!
+blurb: We fight for open knowledge and use technology in the interests of civil society.
+Find out exactly what we do and what drives us.
 work: We advocate open knowledge and so on
-donate_title: Support open knowledge now!
+donate_title: Support us now!
-donate_text: Our work is ...
+donate_text: Our work is independent, non-partisan, interdisciplinary and non-commercial.
+With a donation you help us and our community.

 ---